 Conclusion

-Many may wonder why, with such an impressive list of contraindications and harmful properties, Asians who eat food based on soybeans do not get these diseases?
+Many may wonder why, with such an impressive list of contraindications and harmful properties, Asian residents who eat soybean-based food do not get sick with these diseases?

-Firstly, traditionally, the population of China, Japan, Korea and other countries of Southeast Asia does not eat soy meat and milk, but products based on fermented soybeans.
+Firstly, traditionally the population of China, Japan, Korea and other countries of Southeast Asia do not eat soy meat and milk, but products based on fermented soybeans.

-Secondly, these products are not the basis of their diet, but only serve as an addition to the main dishes or seasonings, as is the case with soy sauce.
+Secondly, these products are not the basis of their diet, but serve only as an addition to main dishes or as seasonings, as is the case with soy sauce.

 These two points also apply to residents of the rest of the world.
-If you do not abuse soy, then you can extract the maximum beneficial properties from it without the risk of exposure to its negative factors.
+If you do not overuse soy, you can extract the maximum beneficial properties from it without the risk of exposure to its negative factors.

-Soy is definitely the most controversial food among scientists around the world.
-Many of them claim that soy is very useful for the human body.
-So, in 1999, the US Food and Drug Administration (FDA) allowed manufacturers to label soy products as foods that are good for the health of the cardiovascular system.
+Soy is a food that definitely causes the most controversial discussions among scientists around the world.
+Many of them claim that soy is very beneficial for the human body.
+Thus, in 1999, the American Food and Drug Administration (FDA) allowed manufacturers to label soy products as foods beneficial for cardiovascular health.
 In addition, a study was conducted confirming that soybeans contain substances that can fight cancer cells.

-We will present you the results of the most famous randomized and controlled trials on soy products so that you can be convinced that consuming fermented soy in the absence of contraindications and in moderation is not dangerous for health.
-However, as with any other food, moderation and a sound approach are important here.
+We will present to you the results of the most famous randomized and controlled studies on soy products so that you can be convinced that consuming fermented soy in the absence of contraindications and in moderation is not dangerous to health.
+However, as with any other food product, moderation and a common sense approach are important here.

-The birthplace of soybeans is East Asia, but today soybeans are actively grown all over the world, and one of the largest soybean producers is the United States.
+The homeland of soybeans is East Asia, but today soybeans are actively grown all over the world, and one of the largest producers of soybeans is the United States.

-Soy is used in the preparation of a wide variety of foods.
-Here it should be noted that soybeans must be cooked, because. raw they are poisonous.
+Soybeans are used in the preparation of a wide variety of foods.
+It should be noted here that soybeans must be cooked, because... in their raw form they are poisonous.

-Soy is a component of tofu, soy milk, as well as a variety of milk and meat substitutes.
-It is also used in fermented foods (miso, natto, tempeh) which are very popular in Asian countries.
+Soy is found in tofu, soy milk, and in a variety of milk and meat substitutes.
+It is also used in fermented foods (miso, natto, tempeh), which are very popular in Asian countries.

-More than 90% of soy produced in the US is genetically modified.
-Almost the entire crop is treated with Roundup herbicide, which is known for its adverse effects on human health.
+More than 90% of soybeans produced in the United States are genetically modified.
+Almost all crops are treated with the herbicide Roundup, which is known to have adverse effects on human health.
 This is evidenced by data from randomized controlled trials.

-A huge part of the soybean crop is used to produce soybean oil.
-The soybean cake left after this process contains about 50% protein and is mainly used as feed for cattle and small livestock.
-Part of the cake goes to the production of soy protein.
+A huge portion of the soybean crop is used to produce soybean oil.
+The soybean meal remaining after this process contains about 50% protein and is mainly used as feed for large and small livestock.
+Part of the cake is used to produce soy protein.

-Thus, we see that in the West (unlike Asian countries) soybeans are used in a processed form, whole soybeans are practically not eaten.
+Thus, we see that in the West (unlike Asian countries) soybeans are used in processed form; whole soybeans are practically not eaten.

 The effect of soy on the human body